yjavali/projects/details/digital_forensics_expert_witness.md

 This project involves a comprehensive digital forensics investigation conducted for the court case **Rex v.
 Djanko**, focusing on allegations of assault and narcotics distribution.
 The investigation adhered to strict forensic principles, ensuring evidence integrity, chain of custody, and admissibility in court.
 The analysis utilised industry-standard tools to extract, process, and interpret data from seized digital devices.

-The complete report is available at the following secure link: [Access Complete Report](https://drive.proton.me/urls/RKN17SHN4W#NmZWLcfasG5a).
-The document is password-protected.
-To request access, please email the author, **Yashas Javali**, stating your purpose.
+The complete forensic report, containing detailed findings and supplemental analysis, is available at the following secure link: [Access Complete Report](https://drive.proton.me/urls/RKN17SHN4W#NmZWLcfasG5a).
+This document is password-protected.
+To request access, please email the author, **Yashas Javali**, providing a detailed purpose for access.
 A secure password will be shared upon approval.

 ---